9th Wisconsin Infantry Regiment

 The 9th Wisconsin Infantry Regiment was a volunteer infantry regiment that served in the Union Army during the American Civil War.
-The regiment is informally known as the "German Regiment" on account of its high enlistment of German recruits, primarily from Milwaukee.
+The regiment was informally known as the "German Regiment" on account of its high enlistment of German recruits, primarily from Milwaukee.
+They spent nearly the entire war on guard and anti-guerilla duty in Kansas, Missouri, and Arkansas, in the western theater of the war.

 Service

 The 9th Wisconsin Infantry Regiment was raised at Milwaukee, Wisconsin, and mustered into Federal service October 26, 1861.
 It consisted predominantly of recent immigrants from German-speaking countries.
+The bulk of the regiment mustered out at the expiration of their three-year enlistments ion November 17, 1864.
+The veterans who chose to re-enlist, along with recruits who had arrived after the initial enlistment, were reorganized as a battalion of four companies which continued in service until January 1866.